 Where we Are Today

-Alliance for Kids is an initiative of its fiscal agent Joint Initiatives for Youth and Families (JI) and recently moved into its own office space just across the street from JI.
-Our staff of twelve work as a collaborative team to meet the needs of our community and you will find more information about each member by visiting Our Team page.
+Alliance for Kids (AFK) is the early childhood program of Joint Initiatives for Youth and Families (JI), and we are centrally located near I-25 and Woodmen Road.
+JI works as a collaborative team to meet the needs of our community and you will find more information about Alliance for Kids team members by visiting Our Team page.

 El Paso County by the Numbers